 We cannot assure you that additional material weaknesses in our internal control over financial reporting will not be identified in the future.
 Any failure to maintain or implement required new or improved controls, or any difficulties that may be encountered in their implementation, could result in additional material weaknesses, cause the Company to fail to meet its periodic reporting obligations or result in material misstatements in the Company's financial statements.
 Any such failure could also adversely affect the results of periodic management evaluations and annual auditor reports regarding the effectiveness of the Company's internal control over financial reporting required under Section 404 of the Sarbanes-Oxley Act of 2002 and the rules promulgated under Section 404.
 The existence of a material weakness could result in errors in our financial statements that could result in a restatement of financial statements.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+OUANTITATIVE AND OUALITATIVE DISCLOSURES ABOUT MARKET RISK

-At June 30, 2005, our debt financing consisted primarily of amounts outstanding under our credit facility.
+At September 30, 2005, our outstanding debt financing has been fully repaid.